mspikerr/join-the-siege/README.md

     Make sure the files you're referencing exist in your current directory when running the `curl` commands.

 ## Project Overview

-This project is a content-based document classification tool designed to automatically categorize uploaded files (PDFs, Word docs, text files, etc.) using a machine learning model trained on labeled text samples.
+This project is a content-based document classification tool designed to automatically categorize uploaded files using a machine learning model trained on labeled text samples.
 This tool currently supports the following file types: PDF, PNG, JPG, TXT, DOCX, and XLSX.
 The application features a web interface and API endpoints that allow users to upload documents for classification, as well as extend the model by adding new categories with sample files and keywords.
 It is designed for rapid prototyping and easy deployment via Docker.

 ### Classification Flow